Me. Seven years old. A Pocket Kodak Instamatic 110 camera.

-I became known for the music videos I created for various Caribbean artists, but I’ve always been rooted in a documentary style of filmmaking — it’s what I learned straight out of high school at the pioneering video production company Banyan Ltd., where I started my film career.
+I became known for the music videos I created for various Caribbean artists, but I’ve always been rooted in a documentary style of filmmaking — it’s what I learned straight out of high school at the pioneering video production company Banyan Ltd., where I started my career.

 I’m excited about the next chapter of my career, in which I want to continue focusing on doing documentary work that makes a difference and projects that highlight the rich, vibrant culture of the Caribbean.